Modified Hamiltonian Monte Carlo for Bayesian inference: Conclusions

 \section{Conclusions}

 We developed the irreversible MCMC method for enhanced statistical sampling, which offers higher sampling efficiency than the state-of-the-art MCMC method, Hamiltonian Monte Carlo.
-Our new approach, called Mix \& Match HMC (MMHMC) arose as an extension of Generalized Shadow Hybrid Monte Carlo (GSHMC), earlier proposed for molecular simulation, published, patented and successfully tested on complex biological systems \citep{Akhmatskaya08,Wee08,Akhmatskaya:2009,ARN11}.
-The MMHMC introduces a number of modifications in GSHMC needed for efficient sampling in statistical applications.
-It can be viewed as a generalized HMC (GHMC) importance sampler---momentum is updated in a general form and sampling is performed with respect to a modified density that is defined through modified Hamiltonians.
+Our new approach, called Mix \& Match HMC (MMHMC) arose as an extension of Generalized Shadow Hybrid Monte Carlo (GSHMC), earlier proposed for molecular simulation, published, patented and successfully tested on complex physical systems \cite{Akhmatskaya08,Wee08,Akhmatskaya:2009,ARN11,Escribano:2017,Bonilla:2018, FGarcia:2019}.
+The MMHMC introduces a number of modifications in GSHMC needed for efficient sampling in computational statistics.
+It can be viewed as a generalized HMC importance sampler---momentum is updated in a general form and sampling is performed with respect to an importance distribution that is defined through modified Hamiltonian.
 To the best of our knowledge, this is the first time that the method sampling with modified Hamiltonians has been implemented and applied to Bayesian inference problems in computational statistics.

-We proposed the computationally efficient expressions for modified Hamiltonians of order 4 and 6 for multi-stage splitting integrating schemes and developed two-, three- and four-stage integrators which provide even better conservation of modified Hamiltonians than the commonly used in HMC Verlet integrator.
-In particular, the novel two-stage integrators derived in this paper lead to an outstanding improvement over the Verlet integrator that increases with dimension of the problem.
-The improvement, which for the tested system is of up to 5 times, comes both in terms of acceptance rate and sampling efficiency over a range of simulation parameters.
-We also formulated and investigated different strategies for momentum update and momentum flip within the MMHMC method.

 Being a method that generates both correlated and weighted samples, MMHMC requires a metric for sampling efficiency different from the one commonly used for MCMC.
 Here we suggested such a metric suitable for MCMC importance sampling based methods.